Shikaga/story/index.md

 "Don't be ridiculous, if he kills half the rebels who is going to bring in the crop at harvest time?", another servant yelled.
 "I heard he was simply going to let his soldiers get the pick of their wives and daughters to bring home with them!"

-A loud laugh went up from the table, and Emlyn quickly turned to ask Mary who Prince Alex was.
+A loud laugh went up from the table, and Emlyn quickly turned to ask Mary what everyone was talking about.

 "Prince Alex?"
 Mary asked increulously.
 "Wow, you must have come far if you don't know who Prince Alex Tyne is."